-- Potential scientific impact to provide greater knowledge or understanding of the fundamental aspects of phenomena and of observable facts, including how the research contributes to the CWMD science needs outlined in the thrust area/topic. - The impact of the research on C-WMD science must be clearly delineated. - Cost estimate by year and total dollars required to accomplish the research as presented in the white paper (no details or breakout of costs is required). - Potential team and management plan, including details on student involvement. - Multidisciplinary white papers should carefully detail each of the institutions/departments involved and the contribution that will be made by each of the investigators. - Do NOT include corporate or personnel qualifications, past experience, or any supplemental information with the white paper.
+• Potential scientific impact to provide greater knowledge or understanding of the fundamental aspects of phenomena and of observable facts, including how the research contributes to the C-WMD science needs outlined in the thrust area/topic.

+- The impact of the research on C-WMD science must be clearly delineated. - Cost estimate by year and total dollars required to accomplish the research as presented in the white paper (no details or breakout of costs is required).
+Note that dollar values in this Call include both direct and indirect costs. - Potential team and management plan, including details on student involvement. - Multidisciplinary white papers should carefully detail each of the institutions/departments involved and the contribution that will be made by each of the investigators. - Do NOT include corporate or personnel qualifications, past experience, or any supplemental information with the white paper. - Thrust Area 6 white papers must also include a description of the extent and duration of the relationship/collaboration between the universities/institutes/entities, and/or scientists.

-- Thrust Area 6 white papers must also include a description of the extent and duration of the relationship/collaboration between the universities/institutes/entities, and/or scientists. - 5.4.
-Phase II Full Proposal Submission and Content.
-The full proposal must be prepared in three separate volumes: Technical Proposal, Cost Proposal, and Supplemental Information. - 5.4.1.
+5.4.
+Phase II - Full Proposal Submission and Content.
+The full proposal must be prepared in three separate volumes: Technical Proposal, Cost Proposal, and Supplemental Information.

+5.4.1.
 Technical Proposal: The technical proposal must not exceed 20 pages (including references).
 If the proposal exceeds 20 pages, only the first 20 pages will be reviewed.
-A page is defined as 8 1⁄2 x 11 inches, single-spaced, with one-inch margins in type not smaller than 12 point Times New Roman font.
+A page is defined as $8\frac{1}{2} \times 11$ inches, single-spaced, with one-inch margins in type not smaller than 12 point Times New Roman font.
 The proposal must be provided in portrait layout.
 A template for the technical proposal format may be found online at www.dtrasubmission.net/portal (Microsoft Word format).